Adrienne Barbeau

-Adrienne Jo Barbeau (born June 11, 1945) is an American actress, singer, and author of three books.
+Adrienne Jo Barbeau (born June 11, 1945) is an American actress and author.
 She came to prominence in the 1970s as Broadway's original Rizzo in the musical Grease, and as Carol Traynor, the divorced daughter of Maude Findlay (played by Bea Arthur) on the sitcom Maude (1972–1978).
 In 1980, she began appearing in horror and science fiction films, including The Fog (1980), Escape from New York (1981), Creepshow (1982), and Swamp Thing (1982).
-During the 1990s, she became known for providing the voice of Catwoman on Batman: The Animated Series (1992–1995), and subsequent animated series.
+She also provided the voice of Catwoman in the DC Animated Universe.
 In the 2000s, she appeared on the HBO series Carnivàle (2003–2005) as Ruthie.

 Early life

 Barbeau was born on June 11, 1945, in Sacramento, California, the daughter of Armene (née Nalbandian) and Joseph Barbeau, who was a public relations executive for Mobil Oil.
 Her mother was of Armenian descent and her father's ancestry was French Canadian, Irish, and German.
 She has a sister, Jocelyn, and a half brother on her father's side, Robert Barbeau, who still resides in the Sacramento area.
 She attended Del Mar High School in San Jose, California.
+After graduating in 1963, she enrolled at Foothill College in Los Altos Hills, California, but dropped out at age 19 to participate in a USO Tour with the San Jose Light Opera.
 In her autobiography, Barbeau says that she first caught the show business bug while entertaining troops at army bases throughout Southeast Asia, touring with the San Jose Civic Light Opera.